-But, you can also head to your local big box store and purchase a few overhead sprinklers.
+However, you can also head to your local big-box store and purchase a few overhead sprinklers.
 Attach them to a garden hose and place them in your yard for much less of an investment, and more entertainment.

 The Drawbacks to Spray Irrigation